ervandew/eclim/doc/content/guides/headless.rst

   If you want to build in support for one or more eclim plugins for which the required dependency is not installed in your eclipse distribution, you can install the dependency using eclipse's p2 command line client.
-Make sure the command references the correct repository for your eclipse install (indigo in this example) and that you have Xvfb running as described in the next step of this guide:
+Make sure the command references the correct repository for your eclipse install (juno in this example) and that you have Xvfb running as described in the next step of this guide: